YinJC/uk-tex-faq/FAQ-citesort.md

----
-layout: page
-title: Sorting and compressing citations
+# Sorting and compressing citations
----

 If you give LaTeX
 `\cite{fred,joe,harry,min}`, its default commands could give